 So, what do we do about it?

 How can we, as parents make sure the decisions we make for our children will be the best ones?
+How can we make our breakup civilised for our children?
 How do we put our own emotions on the back-burner for a second, so that our children will not be sitting on a Psychologist’s Couch in years to come blaming us for their issues!
 The answer is, we let them use their voice!

 WHAT IS CHILD INCLUSIVE MEDIATION

 Child Inclusive Mediation is the only process we have in Australia that allows your child’s voice to be heard in a non- judicial way.
 It is the only time that you will have an expert in this field talking to you and working with your whole family to develop the best parenting plan for your situation.

 The only other time you will have an expert working with your family would be in the dreaded Family Court report process, which if any of you have been through will understand the stress related to this.
 A complete stranger assessing you, your ex-partner and your children and then writing their opinions in a report.
 Which to the Court will usually be the recommendations they will then Order for your family.
 So, if you have a report writer who doesn’t understand you or believe you and your concerns, then you will feel like you have lost your power as a parent and a parenting schedule will be decided by a third party, a Judge, and this may not be the best for your children.